 Please note that all electricity prices are presented as a $ per MWh price and all certificate prices as a $ per certificate price.

 All NEM spot prices are published by the Australian Energy Market Operator (AEMO).
-NEM contract prices are sourced from ASX.
+Futures contract prices are sourced from ASX.

 Further information can be found at the locations noted below.

 - NEM Spot market – AEMO publishes a range of detailed information which can be found here: https://aemo.com.au/Electricity/National-Electricity-Market-NEM/Data-dashboard

 - Weather and Climate data – The Bureau of Meteorology publishes a range of weather related information which can be found here: http://www.bom.gov.au/climate/

 This document has been prepared for information and explanatory purposes only and is not intended to be relied upon by any person.
 This document does not form part of any existing or future contract or agreement between us.
 We make no representation, assurance or guarantee as to the accuracy of information provided.
 To the maximum extent permitted by law, none of Smart Power Utilities Ltd, its related companies, directors, employees or agents accepts any liability for any loss arising from the use of this document or its contents or otherwise arising out or, or in connection with it.
 You must not provide this document or any information contained in it to any third party without our prior consent.

 © Copyright, 2021.
 Smart Power Utilities Ltd ABN 72 121 464 864